-One position will be available for fellows beginning in 2015-2017.
-This position is funded at a $45,000 FTE in the first year, with full-time benefits.
-This fellow will be salaried for 24 hours / week (i.e., $27,000).
+Two positions will be available for fellows beginning in 2015-2017.
+These positions are funded at a $45,000 FTE in the first year, with full-time benefits.
+Fellows will be salaried for 24 hours / week (i.e., $27,000).
 The remaining time will be funded via fee-for service clinical assignments, including therapy and evaluation sessions; fellows may anticipate approximately $12,000 FFS income during their first year, with increased fees typical during the second year.
 Fellows receive a salary increase in the second year of the position, and there may be opportunity for increased salaried hours during year two.

 Track Description – Project Coordination and Development, Attachment, Self-Regulation, and Competency (ARC) Treatment